-Dopamine (DA) is another catecholamine that, as well as NE, stimulates LHRH release; however, the role of DA in pulsatile LHRH release is less clear.
-There are tuberoinfundibular dopaminergic neurons in the hypothalamus that have been shown to stimulate LHRH release from male rat hypothalami in vitro36; however, other studies indicate that at certain concentrations and in different hormonal states, such as in the castrate rat, both DA and NE can inhibit LHRH release.37 The release of NO from the NOergic neurons in the hypothalamus has a tonic inhibitory action to decrease the release of DA from the tissue.
-Whether DA is released prior to each LH pulse to stimulate NO and LHRH release has yet to be determined, but this catecholamine may contribute to the release of NO and augment pulsatile LHRH release since DA receptor blockers can block LH release.38
+Dopamine (DA) is another catecholamine that, as well as NE, stimulates LHRH release, however, the role of dopamine in pulsatile LHRH release is less clear.
+There are tuberoinfundibular dopaminergic neurons in the hypothalamus which have been shown to stimulate LHRH release from male rat hypothalami in vitro 36; however, other studies indicate that at certain concentrations and in different hormonal states such as in the castrate rat, both DA and NE can inhibit LHRH release.37 The release of NO from the NOergic neurons in the hypothalamus has a tonic inhibitory action to decrease the release of DA from the tissue.
+Whether DA is released prior to each LH pulse to stimulate NO and LHRH release has yet to be determined, but this catecholamine may contribute to release of NO and augment pulsatile LHRH release, since DA receptor blockers can block LH release.38

-The presence of an ultra-short negative feedback that controls the episodic secretion of LHRH was suggested for the first time by Hyppa et al. studying FSH secretion.39 Morphological and molecular evidence show that LHRH receptors are expressed in LHRH hypothalamic neurons.40 However, there is not much evidence for the signal transduction pathways triggered by the activation of these receptors in vivo.
-Krsmanovic et al. reported a signal transduction mechanism in GT1-7 neurons, driven by inositol trisphosphate-induced Ca2+ mobilization, responding to LHRH receptor activation.41 We demonstrated that LHRH produces differential effects on the mediators of its own release, in MBH incubated in vitro, depending on its concentration in the intersynaptic space.
-LHRH 10-11 mol/L produced an increase in GABA release but inhibited Glut release at 10^{-7} mol/L, in both cases leading to the inhibition of LHRH release.
-Based on our results, we propose the existence of different populations of LHRH receptors that respond with a distinct threshold, activating different signal transduction pathways.
-Also, it is possible that LHRH affects its own release by activating an additional neurotransmitterindependent mechanism.
-Moreover, it was shown that the inhibitory effect of buserelin on LHRH release started before changes on neurotransmitter releases were observed.42 These findings led us to study the effect of LHRH on cellular messengers involved in LHRH release, such as NO and PGE2.
-LHRH at 10^{-7} and 10-11 mol/L decreased PGE content after the incubation of MBH explants for 30 min.
-However, LHRH 10-7 mol/L stimulated NOS activity but at 10-11 mol/L had no effect.
-Although NO is a known promoter of LHRH release, the stimulatory effect of the higher concentration of LHRH on NOS activity is not contradictory to the ultra-short negativefeedback theory, since, as was described above, it was proposed that NO has a dual function inducing LHRH exocytosis during the normal surge but also increasing GABA release and decreasing NE and DA release to promote the termination of LHRH pulse.35 Additionally, LHRH 10^{-7} mol/L but not 10^{-11} mol/L increased phosphatidylinositol breakdowns, suggesting that LHRH receptors coupled to PLC are involved in this NO-dependent mechanism.
+The presence of an ultra-short negative feedback that controls the episodic secretion of LHRH was suggested for the first time by Hyppa et al. studying FSH secretion.39 Morphological and molecular evidences show that LHRH receptors are expressed in LHRH hypothalamic neurons.40 However, there was not much evidence about the signal transduction pathways triggered by the activation of these receptors in vivo.
+Krsmanovic et al. reported a signal transduction mechanism in GT1-7 neurons, driven by inositol trisphosphate-induced Ca2+ mobilization, responding to LHRH receptors activation.41 We demonstrated that LHRH produces differential effects on the mediators of its own release, in MBH incubated in vitro, depending on its concentration in the inter-synaptic space.
+LHRH 10-11M produced an increase in GABA release but at 10-7M inhibited GA release, in both cases leading to the inhibition of LHRH release.
+Based on our results, we propose the existence of different populations of LHRH receptors that respond with distinct threshold, activating different signal transduction pathways.
+Also, it is possible that LHRH affects its own release by activating an additional neurotransmitters- independent mechanism.
+Moreover, it was shown that the inhibitory effect of buserelin on LHRH release started before changes on neurotransmitters release were observed.42 These findings led us to study the effect of LHRH on cellular messengers involved in LHRH release such as NO and PGE2.
+LHRH at 10-7and 10-11M decreased PGE content, after the incubation of MBH explants during 30 min.
+However, LHRH 10-7M stimulated NOS activity but at 10-11M had no effect.
+Although NO is a known promoter of LHRH release, the stimulatory effect of the higher concentration of LHRH on NOS activity is not contradictory to the ultra-short negative feedback theory, since, as was described above it was proposed that NO has a dual function inducing LHRH exocytosis during the normal surge, but also, increasing GABA release and decreasing NE and DA release to promote the termination of LHRH pulse.35 Additionally, LHRH 10-7M but not 10-11M increased phosphatidylinositol breakdowns, suggesting that LHRH receptors coupled to PLC are involved in this NO-dependent mechanism.
 Although the mechanism of episodic release of LHRH is not clear to date, the NO-dependent pathway described could be one of the different existing mechanisms that provide redundancy for this important cycle that controls the physiology of reproduction.

-These data together with those described above indicate that the NO released from NOergic neurons stimulates LHRH release and initiates the pulse but also acts back on the NE and dopaminergic neurons to terminate the pulse.
+These data together with those described above indicate that the NO released from NOergic neurons stimulates LHRH release and initiates the pulse, but also acts back on the norepinephrine and dopaminergic neurons to terminate the pulse.
 This is coupled with the negative feedforward of GABA released by NO to bring about the termination of the pulse.